Darthan184/Custom-Challenges-SFS1/README.md

 *  The difficulty mode that this challenge is enabled for: "all", "normal", "hard", "realistic"

 "filter" : {object with filter information} (default no filter used)
 * Fillter to be used if the id contains "{planet}".
-Ignored unless the id contains "{planet}"
+Ignored unless the id contains "{planet}".
+Details are below.

 "priority" : {int value} (default 0)
 * indicates how to sort this challenge, is a small signed integer, higher numbers appear at the top of the list.